research-software-collaborations/research-software-collaborations.github.io/pages/docs/trainees.md

 activities to help you improve specific software skills.
 Applications from women and members of underrepresented groups in STEM activities are particularly encouraged.

+Our program is open to candidates associated with institutions in India and in the US.

 ### What kind of research software projects are available?

   We are in the process of gathering research projects.
 The current